swch/strivve-docs-nextjs/src/pages/resources/job-progress/index.md

 USER\_DATA\_FAILURE | Generally a credential/card problem
-SITE\_INTERACTION\_FAILURE | CardSavr is unable to navigate the site successfully PROCESS\_FAILURE | An unknown backend failure - should be reported as unsuccessful NEVER\_STARTED | This will occur when a job is cancelled or never fully requested, but these should be ignored in webhooks and reeporting.
+SITE\_INTERACTION\_FAILURE | CardSavr is unable to navigate the site successfully PROCESS\_FAILURE | An unknown backend failure - should be reported as unsuccessful NEVER\_STARTED | This will occur when a job is cancelled or never fully requested, but these should be ignored in webhooks and reporting.

 There are a large number of job statuses for USER\_DATA\_FAILURE termination types.
 This value provides important information to the client as to why a job failed.
 These are included in the status of the [single\_site\_job](https://swch.github.io/slate/#single-site-jobs), the status field of the final [job update](/resources/progress-messages/), any final webhook [notifications](/resources/notifications/), as well as any billing reports.
 Since these are constantly updated, customers should provide the status\_message to users rather than use a static list.